A backward $\lambda$-Lemma for the forward heat flow: Proofs

 Since $\frac{d}{dT}\Gg(T,\gamma,z_+)=\Theta^T(0)$ by~(\ref{eq:G=xi}), it remains to show that the map $T\mapsto \Theta^T(0)\in X$ is locally H\"older continuous.
 By definition of $\Theta^T$ we get the identity

 for all $s\in[0,T]$ and $\tau\ge0$.
-To obtain lines one and two we added zero, similarly for lines four and five and lines six and seven.
-Abbreviate the $C^0([0,T],X)$ norm by $\norm{\cdot}_{C^0_T}$.
-Combine lines one and six and lines two and seven to get that
+To obtain terms one and two we added zero, similarly for terms four and five and terms six and seven.
+Abbreviate the norm of the Banach space $C^0([0,T],X)$ by $\norm{\cdot}_{C^0_T}$ and combine terms one and six and terms two and seven to get that

 for $s\in[0,T]$ and $\tau\ge0$.
-Inequality one uses the exponential decay proposition~\ref{prop:semigroup-NEW}, the Lipschitz lemma~\ref{le:f} for $f$, and its corollary~\ref{cor:f}.
+Inequality one uses the exponential decay Proposition~\ref{prop:semigroup-NEW}, the Lipschitz Lemma~\ref{le:f} for $f$, and its Corollary~\ref{cor:f}.
 To obtain line three we used~(\ref{eq:e-1}).
-To obtain line four we added zero.
-To see inequality two observe the following.
-Estimate the first integral in lines one and two by~(\ref{eq:int-Gamma}).
-Apply estimate~(\ref{eq:xi-xi}) itself and use it to conclude that $\norm{\Theta^T(s)}_X\le\rho_0 c_1$ whenever $s\in[0,T]$.
+In line five we used backward time exponential decay~(\ref{eq:c-NEW}). \\ To see inequality two observe the following.
+Estimate the first integral in lines one and two by~(\ref{eq:int-Gamma}), the second one by~(\ref{eq:int-preGamma}).
+Recall that $\gamma\in\Bb_{\rho_0}$ by our local setup.
+Apply estimate~(\ref{eq:xi-xi}).
+In addition, use~(\ref{eq:xi-xi}) to conclude that $\norm{\Theta^T(s)}_X\le\rho_0 c_1$ whenever $s\in[0,T]$.
 (Note that the same is true when $T$ is replaced by $T+\tau$.)
-Recall that $\gamma\in\Bb_{\rho_0}$ by our local setup and that the elements of $Z^T$ (and $Z^{T+\tau}$) take values in $\Bb_{\rho_0}$ by step~1.
-Note that $c\kappa(\rho)\le1$ by~(\ref{eq:rho-backward}) and that $e^{(s-T)\mu}\le1$.
-To estimate the difference $\xi^{T+\tau}(T+\tau)-\xi^T(T)\in X$ in line four is surprisingly subtle.
-This estimate will be carried out separately below; see~(\ref{eq:xi-xi-T-tau}) for the result used in inequality two above.
-To obtain inequality three we used smallness~(\ref{eq:rho_0-backward}) and~(\ref{eq:rho-backward}) of $\rho$ and estimate~(\ref{eq:1-e}).
+The elements of $Z^T$ (and $Z^{T+\tau}$) take values in $\Bb_{\rho_0}$ by step~1.
+Use that $c\kappa(\rho)\le1$ by~(\ref{eq:rho-backward}) and that $e^{(s-T)\mu}\le1$.
+To estimate the difference $\xi^{T+\tau}(T+\tau)-\xi^T(T)\in X$ in line four is surprisingly subtle. {\it This estimate will be carried out separately below}; see~(\ref{eq:xi-xi-T-tau}) for the result used in inequality two and for the definition of $c_3$ and $c_4$. \\ To obtain inequality three we used smallness~(\ref{eq:rho_0-backward}) and~(\ref{eq:rho-backward}) of $\rho$ and estimate~(\ref{eq:1-e}).
 Now take the supremum over $s\in[0,T]$ to get